cofacts/rumors-site/README.md

 ## Development

-This project uses NodeJS 16+.
+This project uses NodeJS 16.
+Use a node version manager like `nvm` to install version 16 (ex. `nvm install 16`)

 ``` bash
 $ npm install